UKAEA-Edge-Code/VANTAGE-Reactions/docs/sphinx/source/overview/reactions.rst

 The neutral energy :math:`E` is relative to the fluid flow speed.
 The final output rate is given as :math:`nKw`, where :math:`n` here is the fluid density and :math:`w` is the particle weight.
 Normalisation as in the 1D fit case, with the added normalisation of the velocity and the requirement for the neutral energy to be specified in amus.
+Deterministic evolution equation as in the 1D fit case.

 #.
 Example: